Do You Need a Measles Booster? You Might Be Surprised

 Where measles is spreading

-As of March 6, the CDC reported 222 measles cases in 12 states: Alaska, California, Florida, Georgia, Kentucky, New Jersey, New Mexico, New York City, Pennsylvania, Rhode Island, Texas, and Washington.
+As of March 13, the CDC reported 301 measles cases in 15 states: Alaska, California, Florida, Georgia, Kentucky, Maryland, New Jersey, New Mexico, New York City, New York State, Pennsylvania, Rhode Island, Texas, Vermont, and Washington.
+Of those sickened, 17% have been hospitalized.

 Even if your state is not listed here, there may be active measles cases in your area.
 For example, Maryland recently reported that an individual with measles had traveled through Dulles International Airport, potentially spreading the virus beyond the state.